qzhang503/proteoQ/README.md

 ### 2.5 Heat maps

-Heat map visualization is commonly applied in data sciences.
+Heat map visualization is commonly applied in informatic analysis.
 The corresponding facilities in proteoQ are `pepHM` and `prnHM` for peptide and protein data, respectively.
-They are wrappers of [`pheatmap`](https://cran.r-project.org/web/packages/pheatmap/pheatmap.pdf) with modifications and exception handlings.
+They are wrappers of [`pheatmap`](https://cran.r-project.org/web/packages/pheatmap/pheatmap.pdf) with modifications and exception handling.
 More details can be found by accessing the help document via `?prnHM`.

 The following shows an example of protein heat map: